-101 See Reid Peyton Chambers, Implementing the Federal Trust Responsibility to Indians after President Nixon's 1970 Message to Congress on Indian Affairs: Reminiscences of Reid Peyton Chambers, 53 TULSA L. REV. 395, 452 (2018).
+125 See Reid Peyton Chambers, Implementing the Federal Trust Responsibility to Indians after President Nixon's 1970 Message to Congress on Indian Affairs: Reminiscences of Reid Peyton Chambers, 53 TULSA L. REV. 395, 452 (2018).

-See Cohen, supra note 11, at 452.
+126 Id.
 During the 1950s and 1960s, the federal government adopted an official policy of tribal termination, in an effort to end the federal-tribal trust relationship.
-This so-called termination era included terminating a number of tribes completely, transferring civil and criminal jurisdiction over Indians on reservations to state governments, transferring control of educational policies designed to assimilate Indians, and relocating Indians from reservations to urban cities.
-See, e.g., Charles F. Wilkinson & Eric R. Biggs, The Evolution of the Termination Policy, 5 AM.
-INDIAN L. REV. 139, 149-153 (1977) (discussing the federal termination policy).
+This so-called termination era included terminating a number of tribes completely, transferring civil and criminal jurisdiction over Indians on reservations to state governments, transferring control of educational policies designed to assimilate Indians, and relocating Indians from reservations to urban cities; see, e.g., Charles F. Wilkinson & Eric R. Biggs, The Evolution of the Termination Policy, 5 AM.
+INDIAN L. REV. 139, 149-53 (1977) (discussing the federal termination policy).